maciekfabia/sdk-nrf/samples/zigbee/light_bulb/README.rst

 After programming the sample to your development kits, test it by performing the following steps:

-1. Turn on the coordinator development kit.
+1. Turn on the development kit that runs the network coordinator sample.
-   When LED 3 turns on, this development kit has become the coordinator of the Zigbee network.
+   When LED 3 turns on, this development kit has become the coordinator of the Zigbee network and the network is established.
 #.
-Turn on the light bulb development kit.
+Turn on the development kit that runs the light bulb sample.
-   When LED 3 turns on on the light bulb development kit, it has become a Router inside the network.
+   When LED 3 turns on, the light bulb has become a Router inside the network.

    .. tip::
         If LED 3 does not turn on, press Button 1 on the coordinator to reopen the network.

 #.
-Turn on the light switch development kit.
+Turn on the development kit that runs the light switch sample.
-   When LED 3 turns on on the light switch development kit, it has become an End Device, connected directly to the Coordinator.
+   When LED 3 turns on, the light switch has become an End Device, connected directly to the Coordinator.
 #.
-Wait until LED 4 on the light switch development kit turns on.
+Wait until LED 4 on the development kit that runs the light switch sample turns on.
    This LED indicates that the switch found a light bulb to control.
 #.
-Use buttons on the light switch development kit to control the light bulb, as described in the light switch User interface section.
+Use buttons on the development kit that runs the light switch sample to control the light bulb, as described in the light switch sample's user interface section.
+   The result of using the buttons is reflected on the light bulb's LED 4.

 Dependencies